cassidyjames/cassidyjames.github.io/wishlist.md

 _A.k.a. stuff I always enjoy._

+* [Fun Gauges/Plugs](https://arcticbuffalo.com/collections/0g-8mm-filter) **~$5–20** - 0g/8mm, single- or double-flared.
+I like almost anything!
+I have a lot of black/dark wood, so lighter wood, unique designs, and bright colors would be best.
+Hot Topic also usually has fun branded ones like Star Wars, DC Comics, Disney, etc.

-* Smart Lighting **~$10–\$\$\$\$** - Feit smart bulbs, LIFX bulbs, smart outlets/switches, etc. are all very welcome.
+* Hubless Wi-Fi Smart Lighting **~$10–\$\$\$\$** - Feit smart bulbs, LIFX bulbs, smart switches, etc. are all very welcome.
 Ideally every bulb in my home would be smart… maybe someday.

 * Star Wars Blu-ray + Digital **~$20–30 each** - I have Episodes I–VII.
 I do **not** have _Episode VIII: The Last Jedi_, _Rogue One_, or _Solo_.

 * [Harry &amp; David Pears](https://www.harryanddavid.com/h/fruit-gift/pears) **~$30** - Pears are the BEST.

 <!--
 * [Wikimedia clothing](https://store.wikimedia.org/collections/men) **$18–40** - Anything there!
 I like all the designs and I like supporting Wikimedia.

-* [Fun Gauges/Plugs](https://arcticbuffalo.com/collections/2g-6mm-filter) **~$5–20** - 2g/6mm, single- or double-flared.
-I like almost anything!
-I have a lot of black/dark wood, so lighter wood, unique designs, and bright colors would be best.
-Hot Topic also usually has fun branded ones like Star Wars, DC Comics, Disney, etc.
 * [Threadless Tees and Tanks](https://www.threadless.com) **~$10–30** - Men’s Large.
 Anything nerdy or fun or cool.

 * Short-sleeve tri-blend tees **~$9-20** - Men’s Large.
 Some sort of oatmeal color, anything heather, or any bright/saturated colors.
 Crew or v-neck.
 Generally I like bright colors, plain or simple patterns, and buttonless/pocket-less.
 Old Navy is a good bet, but basically any place with men’s clothes works.